nikhil30193/PotholeDetection/README.md

 resized images - https://drive.google.com/open?id=1ZQTHiHMgANtKLyYtWgFg12kRlirRxP9i

 From these image files first I create a csv file of pixels of images and label them 1 and 0 for potholes and normal respectively.
-Link of csv fie is given below.
+I use  Jupyter Notebook for creating csv.Link of csv fie is given below.

 Csv file - https://drive.google.com/open?id=1bfHhHfwKSQ4ItIBsJrcO_CsB0A8WSSDv

-From this csv file I create a CNN model and the accuracy of 91.9%.
+From this csv file I create a CNN model and the accuracy of 88.7%.
+And I use Google Colab for model building.